(Ir)rationality in AI: State of the Art, Research Challenges and Open Questions: Human and AI Irrationality

-A distinction must be made between artificial agents that inadvertently incorporate human biases (primarily due to the data they have been trained on), and agents that intentionally incorporate some of these biases and heuristics.
-There are many examples of the former in statistical learning, such as in computer vision \cite{oneil_2016,buolamwini_2018,cook_2019,wilson_2019,noiret_2021,papakyriakopoulos_2023} and NLP \cite{bolukbasi_2016,rozado_2020,dawkins_2021,hovy_2021,stanczak_2021}, where the data used to train models contained biases and has resulted in negative or harmful consequences.
-Risks arise when machines that learn from human data miscategorise human irrationalities as human values, and optimise for these irrationalities \cite{gorman_armstrong_2022}.
-With the advent of large language models (LLMs), we are now seeing agents that not only inadvertently incorporate human biases, but also mimic limitations in human reasoning and exhibit the same cognitive biases \shortcite{bubeck_2023,macmillan-scott_2023}.
-However, in this section we focus on the second case – on those instances where it may be beneficial to purposefully integrate heuristics into the way artificial agents make decisions.
-Often, the benefits of incorporating heuristics arise in cases where there are time constraints, limited computational resources, or partial information \cite{simsek_2020}. \citeA{gigerenzer_2001} presents an illustrative example of a robot attempting to catch a ball: following a rational approach, the robot would need information on all the possible trajectories the ball might follow, as well as ways to measure it's velocity and angle, among other factors.
+However, in this section we focus on the second case – on those instances in which it may be beneficial to purposefully integrate heuristics into the way artificial agents make decisions.
+Often, the benefits of incorporating heuristics arise in cases where there are time constraints, limited computational resources, or partial information \citep{simsek_2020}. \citet{gigerenzer_2001} presents an illustrative example of a robot attempting to catch a ball: following a rational approach, the robot would need information on all the possible trajectories the ball might follow, as well as ways to measure it's velocity and angle, among other factors.
 However, professional athletes use the simple heuristic of keeping their eyes on the ball as they run towards it.
 Using this heuristic, a robot would only need to know the angle of gaze to achieve a high performance - a much simpler, `less rational' method that achieves the same result.